 NIL Return Income Tax

-Nil return filing is mandatory under the Income Tax Act for certain types of taxpayers.
+Nil return filing means communicating to the Income Tax Department that the taxpayer does not have any taxable income for a particular financial year.
+Filing of a nil return is in the taxpayer’s own interest.
+If a nil return is filed, the taxpayer is allowed to carry forward a loss to future years, and hence reduce the tax liability in the future.
+In the event the taxpayer fails to file the nil return, such carry forward would not be possible.
+Thus, taxpayers should ensure to file the nil return even in the absence of a taxable income.
+Also, filing of a nil return is mandatory under the Income Tax Act for certain types of taxpayers.
 By filing a nil return, the taxpayer would declare to the Income Tax Authorities that the taxpayer had no income or activities during the assessment year.
-In this article, we look at the procedure for filing NIL return under the Income Tax Act.
+In this article, we look at the procedure for filing a nil return under the Income Tax Act.

 Proprietorship firms are required to file income tax return in form ITR-3 or ITR-4.
 Form ITR-4 can be filed by taxpayers who have opted for the presumptive taxation scheme.
 In case of proprietorship firm where ITR-3 or ITR-4 form had been filed previously, NIL return must be filed even if there is no business activity.
 For most proprietorship firms, even if there is no revenue or activity, there would be certain expenditure incurred which can be carried forward as a loss.
 Hence, in case of a proprietorship firm, even if there is no activity, NIL return must be filed.